IBT’s Sense is another complete, proven, but expensive pattern recognition system that raises a familiar question: is it worth it?

 The key takeaways from this video are:

-- The prosthetist has precise control over which sensors are used to detect specific patterns and which patterns are paired with specific movements by a bionic component.
+- The prosthetist has precise control over which sensors are used to detect patterns and which patterns are paired with specific movements by a bionic component.

 - The available actions for each bionic component are dictated by the components themselves (e.g. a TASKA hand will have different grip patterns than an i-Limb).